 We generally assume that we need bright lights to work well.
 However, if you work on your computer a lot, you will notice that glaring lights will irritate your eyes.
 The ideal light will be bright enough but soft.
 You also have to make sure that your screen does not reflect light.
 When dealing with artificial lighting, get overhead fixtures or an adjustable a desk lamp, but if you work during the day, make use of natural light.

 Having a home office might mean that you spend between five and seven hours in that room.
 Sometimes, however, even when you thoroughly clean the surfaces and vacuum the area indoor pollutants are still left floating in the air.
-If you are looking to buy a vacuum but not sure which one is good, see this review.
+If you are looking to buy a vacuum but not sure which one is good.

 Opening your windows and letting the room air might improve the air quality, but if you have a sensitive respiratory system, you might want to invest in a quality HEPA air purifier.